PLT-Columbia/Assignment-1-Lexical-Analysis/README.md

 ## Submission

-For this programming assignment, you will submit the `main.cpp` C++ file with the completed functionality.
+For this programming assignment, you will commit and push to the remote repository.
 Please make sure to not modify the `.gitignore` file during submission.

-Push this file to the remote repository.
-Once your assignment has been graded, you will find feedback/reviews in that same repository through a pull request.

 ## Piazza